msmenegol/datapark/README.md

 - [minio](https://min.io/): a Minio storage service.
 It behaves similarly to S3 (AWS).
 This is the intended place for storing data.
 - [mlflow](https://mlflow.org/): a MLFlow tracking server to support machine leraning tasks and applications.
 - [spark](https://spark.apache.org/): the 3 Spark containers (one master and two workers) provide a Spark cluster that can be used for computing tasks.
-- [airflow](https://airflow.apache.org/): the 3 Airflow containers (one for setting up, one for the webui, and one for the scheduler) allows for the scheduling and monitoring of data workflows.
+- [airflow](https://airflow.apache.org/): the 3 Airflow containers (one for setting up, one for the web-ui, and one for the scheduler) allows for the scheduling and monitoring of data workflows.

 To run everything:
 ```shell